Humanitarian Law & Policy Blog

 Es folgen die Ankündigungen der letzten neuen Artikel des Blogs in Originalsprache, die zugleich auch als Podcast zur Verfügung stehen.
 Dieser Inhalt ist dynamisch extern eingebunden und unterliegt den Urheberrechten des IKRK als Quelle, nicht dieser Enzyklopädie.

-The post International humanitarian law and connectivity disruptions during armed conflict appeared first on Humanitarian Law & Policy Blog.
+The post Twenty years on: the enduring impact of the ICRC customary IHL study and database appeared first on Humanitarian Law & Policy Blog.

-The post Offline and in danger: the humanitarian consequences of connectivity disruptions appeared first on Humanitarian Law & Policy Blog.
+The post From crisis to recovery: managing the environmental impacts of armed conflict appeared first on Humanitarian Law & Policy Blog.

-The post Photographing humanity: hope amid crisis in Myanmar appeared first on Humanitarian Law & Policy Blog.
+The post Do anti-personnel mines still have military utility in modern warfare? appeared first on Humanitarian Law & Policy Blog.

-The post Respect for the dead under Islamic law: considerations for humanitarian forensics appeared first on Humanitarian Law & Policy Blog.
+The post Navigating violence: five insights to strengthen humanitarian action in contested territories appeared first on Humanitarian Law & Policy Blog.

 Weitere Informationen